CindyZhou2003/mymkdocs/docs/abroad/IELTs_speaking2.md

 4. What kind of advertising do you like?

+   > I prefer storytelling ads that don’t directly promote a specific product.
+These ads often use creative narratives or emotional themes to engage the audience, making them more memorable and enjoyable to watch.
+For example, I’ve seen ads that tell a heartwarming story or showcase a unique concept, and only at the end do they subtly introduce the product.
+I find this approach much more appealing than traditional ads that simply push a product in your face.

 #### （5）Computers

 1. In what conditions would you use a computer?

    > I use a computer mainly for studying and programming since I’m majoring in software engineering.
-It’s an essential tool for completing assignments, writing code, and running simulations.
+It’s an essential tool for completing assignments and writing code.
 I also use it for research, online classes, and sometimes for entertainment, like watching videos or playing games.
 Without a computer, it would be almost impossible to keep up with my coursework.

 2. When was the first time you used a computer?